 - Adult students returning to college make up a higher percentage of entering students than they did twenty years ago because of a number of statistical, economic, and social reasons.
 [The main topic is about adult students returning to college, while the idea or angle about the topic is that there are reasons for the higher percentage of adults returning to college.
 The thesis indicates the type of support needed and the order of that support--an explanation of the statistical reasons first, economic reasons second, and social reasons third.]

 Do you understand the basic topic and angle concept?
 If so, then there are a few more things to consider about the thesis.
-(And if not, now's the time to start asking the tutor!)
-It's important to investigate additional thesis characteristics at this point to make sure that you'll be creating working thesis sentences that actually are workable and appropriate for college essays.
-So in addition to knowing what a thesis is, you need to know what a thesis is not.
+(And if not, now's the time to start asking a learning coach for assistance!
+Email Academic.Support@esc.edu or contact your regional Academic Support office).
+It's important to investigate additional thesis characteristics at this point to make sure that you'll be creating a working thesis sentence that is workable and appropriate for college essays.
+In addition to knowing what a thesis is, you need to know what a thesis is not.
 A thesis sentence's angle should NOT be:

 - Too broad.
 For example, the following thesis really doesn't pinpoint a specific insight about the topic: Adult students returning to college have a hard time.
 In what ways do adult students have a hard time?
 You'd need to identify a more specific insight in this angle.